contro97/redesigned-disco/src/markdown/work/icecap.md

 ---

 - Designed and implemented machine learning models that classify motion and determine speed based on data transmitted from bluetooth devices.
-- Established agile practices for the development team and acted as Scrum master. - Programmed ETL processes for data transformation.
 - **Tech:** Unity, Google Cloud, Python.